 The Quality Control Review Process applies to the work of all OIIA employees and is designed to ensure work performed on all OIIA projects is consistent with the standards recommended by GAGAS and OIIA policies and procedures.
-All documentation of compliance with OIIA policies and procedures and audit standards should be maintained according to the County's retention guidelines as outlined in Procedure 7.03, Workpaper Retention, to enable those performing monitoring procedures and peer reviews.
+All documentation of compliance with OIIA policies and procedures and audit standards should be maintained according to the County's retention guidelines as outlined in Procedure 7.03, Procedure 5.04 Page 1 of 5

+Workpaper Retention, to enable those performing monitoring procedures and peer reviews.